CELHIA WIITH ELENA (RIGHT)

 To look at the photo almost brought me to tears.

-This was one of the hundred of young girls we rescued in Bosnia, now living a happy life.”
+This was one of the hundreds of young girls we rescued in Bosnia, now living a happy life.”

 - STOP Founder, Celhia De Lavarene